Electrical Engineer Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for electrical engineers in Connecticut?

 Defense and aerospace contractors are among the most active sponsors for electrical engineers in Connecticut.
-Raytheon Technologies, Sikorsky Aircraft, and Collins Aerospace regularly file H-1B petitions for roles in avionics, systems engineering, and power electronics.
+Raytheon Technologies, Sikorsky Aircraft, and Collins Aerospace regularly file H-1B visa petitions for roles in avionics, systems engineering, and power electronics.
 Eversource Energy and Avangrid sponsor engineers working on grid infrastructure.
 Stanley Black and Decker also hires electrical engineers at its Connecticut operations.

 Which visa types are most common for electrical engineer roles in Connecticut?